Our classroom is in West Sedona, .6 miles from Highway 89 and Rodeo Drive.

 The least expensive lodging can be found by going to Craigslist (Flagstaff) and looking for a room to rent in someone's home.
 There are many people who make a little extra money by doing this, and it is affordable.
 Some students have had comfortable experiences...and some have not!

-The hotels nearest our classroom are the Super Eight, the Andante Inn (formerly a Budget Inn), and the more upscale Sedona Rouge.
-The first two are standard motels; the Sedona Rouge is more upscale.
+The hotels nearest our classroom are the Andante Inn and the more upscale Sedona Rouge.
+The first is a standard motel (with pool--see below); the Sedona Rouge purports to be more upscale.
 Please note that while their websites show many nature photos, these hotels are both right on the busy and noisy highway and are not in natural settings!

 A medium-priced option which we ourselves always used and where many students have stayed in the past is the Sky Ranch Lodge - Sedona, three miles from our class location.
 The above photo was taken from a patio of one of the rooms.
 It's an especially good deal if you are opting to have a roommate to split costs.
 This is a peaceful place high on a hill, reasonably priced, near the powerful airport vortex, with attractive & serene landscaping.
 Like any other hotel, there can be a little noise from adjacent rooms, but most guests are respectful.
 The majority of rooms have kitchenettes; if this is important to you, check to make sure yours does.
 The best feature of the lodge is that it is elevated and adjacent to a popular look-out over the red rocks, one of the best views in Sedona.
 If you want to pay extra, you can have a room with both this magnificent view and a fireplace.
 (Note: In a recent class, some students thought their beds were too hard.)